simplex-chat/simplexmq/rfcs/2023-09-12-second-relays.md

 - no changes in the protocols/servers
 - acceptable threat model for most users
 - removes complexity of installing and configuring Tor
-- probably the most attractive option for Tor users
+- probably, the most attractive option for Tor users

 Cons:
-- higher latency
+- higher latency and error rate
 - higher resource usage
-- requires updating Tor client regularly
+- requires us updating Tor client regularly
-- restriction on Tor usage in some networks, so it would require supporting bridges
+- restriction on Tor usage in some networks, so it would require supporting bridges in the app UI

 2. Thin clients with hosted accounts.